Ehsan-Nirjhar/Ehsan-Nirjhar.github.io/_pages/about.md

 Recent News
 ======
+- **[December 2021] Our collaborative and multidisciplinary paper on understanding pedestrian distress in urban environment has been accepted in Journal of Computing in Civil Engineering.
+[Paper Link] (https://ascelibrary.org/doi/abs/10.1061/%28ASCE%29CP.1943-5487.0001009)**
-- **[September 2021] I am attending [ACII 2021](https://www.acii-conf.net/2021/) as a student volunteer.**
+- [September 2021] I am attending [ACII 2021](https://www.acii-conf.net/2021/) as a student volunteer.
-- **[August 2021] 2 papers (1 short paper as first author, 1 long paper as 2nd author) have been accepted in [ICMI 2021](https://icmi.acm.org/2021/).**
+- [August 2021] 2 papers (1 short paper as first author, 1 long paper as 2nd author) have been accepted in [ICMI 2021](https://icmi.acm.org/2021/).
-- [March 2021] The first version of the VerBIO dataset is now publicly available [here](https://hubbs.engr.tamu.edu/resources/verbio-dataset/).
-It is a multimodal bio-behavioral dataset of individuals’ affective responses while performing public speaking tasks in real-life and virtual settings.
-- [January 2021] Our paper titled "Exploring individual differences of public speaking anxiety in real-life and virtual presentations" has been accepted in IEEE Transactions on Affective Computing.
-It is available [here](https://ieeexplore.ieee.org/document/9311251) in Early Access of IEEE Xplore.